rupamkumari98/Battle-of-the-Neighbourhoods---Toronto/README.md

-Applying Clustering techniques on the provided dataset.
+Applied Clustering techniques on the provided dataset.

-Thank you!